-Position held with the Company Principal Occupation(s) During the Past 5 Years Chief Compliance Officer Chief Compliance Officer of the Company and PFLT from May 2008 and March 2011, respectively.
-Mr. Talarico has held the position of Chief Compliance Officer for a number of investment advisers, private funds and investment companies from 2004 when he founded Alaric Compliance Services, LLC, of which he is chief executive officer. with the Company
+Name, Address and Age (1) Position held with the Company Principal Occupation(s) During the Past 5 Years Guy F. Talarico (67) Chief Compliance Officer Chief Compliance Officer of the Company and PFLT from May 2008 and March 2011, respectively.
+Mr. Talarico has held the position of Chief Compliance Officer for a number of investment advisers, private funds and investment companies from 2004 when he founded Alaric Compliance Services, LLC, ("Alaric") of which he was the chief executive officer.
+As of December 7, 2021 Alaric was acquired by Foreside Financial Group, LLC, which was subsequently merged with ACA Group in May 2022 and formed ACA Foreside, where Mr. Talarico is currently employed and will continue to serve as the Company's Chief Compliance Officer.

-(1) The business address of the CCO is c/o PennantPark, 590 Madison Avenue, 15th Floor, New York, New York 10022.
+(1) The business address of the CCO is c/o PennantPark, 1691 Michigan Avenue, Miami, Florida 33139.

-Code of Conduct and Joint Code of Ethics
+Code of Conduct and Code of Ethics